ycas/ycas.github.io/ycas/content/about.md

 The York Country Astronomical Society, Inc, is a non-profit organization dedicated to the advancement of the science of astronomy.

-The York County Astronomical Society was started in 1989, and currently has about 30 members in 4 counties in Pennsylvania as well as in Maryland and Delaware.
+The York County Astronomical Society was started in 1989, and currently has about 30 members in 4 counties in Pennsylvania.

 The Society also has special programs to showcase eclipses, meteor showers, comets, and other special events.